HPM573-S-23/HW_07/README.md

 # Homework Assignment 7

 **Overview**.
-For the urgent care simulation model you developed in the last homework assignement, For this assignment, you should feel free to use any part of the code in the [solution of HW_6](https://github.com/HPM573/HW_6_Solution), and the [discrete-event simulation lab](https://github.com/HPM573/Lab_DiscreteEventSimulation).
+For the urgent care simulation model you developed in the last homework assignement, we would like to add a simulation trace to track what exactly happens to each patients, plot different sample paths, and report several performance statistis.
+For this assignment, you should feel free to use any part of the code in the [solution of HW_6](https://github.com/HPM573/HW_6_Solution), and the [discrete-event simulation lab](https://github.com/HPM573/Lab_DiscreteEventSimulation).

-**Problem 1: Simulation Trace (Weight 2)**.
+**Problem 1: Simulation Trace (Weight 1)**.
+Modify your code so that you can produce the trace of what exactly is happening throughout the simulation.

+**Problem 2: Sample Paths (Weight 1)**.
+Plot the sample paths of:
+- Patients in the system
+- Patients waiting to see the mental health specialist
+- Utilization of primary care physician
+- Utilization of mental health specialist

-**Problem 2: Performance Measures (Weight 4)**.
+**Problem 3: Performance Measures (Weight 1)**.
 Report the following performance measures:
 - Average patient time in system
 - Average patient waiting time,
 - Average patient waiting time to see the mental health specialist

-And plot the sample paths of:
-- Patients in the system
-- Patients waiting to see the mental health specialist
-- Utilization of primary care physician
-- Utilization of mental health specialist